trek-view/gopro2frames/docs/GEO-CALCS.md

 We have the adjacent measurement (gps_distance_meters_next), and the opposite value (gps_elevation_change_meters_next).

 Occasionally GPS lat/lon in points is identical, but elevation might change.
-In this case we default to write pitch as -90 (looking down) or +90 (looking up) depending on if elevation change is positive or negative.
-This only happens if distance = 0 and elevation change is >0 or <0
+In this case we default to write pitch as 0.
+This only happens if distance = 0.

 Output is in degrees between -90 and 90